KoinFix/www/src/content/blog/koin-fix.md

 We see this as making a meaningful contribution towards the goal of facilitating access to prosperity for people across the globe who have been denied access to the full benefits of an accountable monetary system.

+Towards that end, we seek to work with individuals, teams, chains and anyone who is also excited about this mission.

 ## Vision

 We envision a world of universal prosperity, where every human being has the opportunity to realize their potential.